Special Education Teacher

 What is your role and responsibilities within the resource settings???

-Asked by Delsen about 8 years ago
+Asked by Delsen over 8 years ago

 Typically, a resource setting refers to a special education classroom outside of a general education setting.
 Often it is a smaller group of students and only include students with some type of special need or IEP.
 Often there will be a special education resource teacher as well as a teacher assistant in a resource setting.
 A resource classroom is intended to provide small group individualized instruction for children whose needs cannot be met in a general education classroom.
 This may be due to academic or behavioral needs, and may include specially designed instruction such as explicit teaching repeated exposure to the general education concepts, or simply a slower pace of instruction and then is offered in the general education setting.
 The resource teacher may be responsible for meeting the IEP requirements for as many as 10 to 20 students with special needs, depending on state policies for teacher to student ratio in special education.
 The resource teacher is also responsible for coordinating IEP supports in a general education setting if a student spend some of their day and a general education classroom.
 So this means the resource teacher may be providing ideas or support to a general education teacher to help a student when they are in the general education classroom, or meeting with the related service personnel such as a speech pathologist, occupational therapist, or social worker to discuss a students therapeutic supports listed in the child's IEP.